gallochris/evdev-byc/pages/college-football/playoff-rankings.md

 ### Playoff Rankings

-`Last update: December 3, 2024`
+`Last update: December 9, 2024`

-Shows the number of teams by conference ranked in the top 12 (Playoff) and the number of teams ranked in the top 25 (13th to 25th).
+Shows the number of teams by conference that are in the 12 team playoff.

 <SankeyDiagram
   data={ratings_sankey}